Page Contents

 Within 1 year of knowing any of these scenarios, the tenant has to provide an application to the court mentioning the whole situation.

-Then the court of law will make the landlord provide the repaired premise to the tenant.
+Then the court of law will make the landlord provide the repaired premises to the tenant.

 Section 38 of Maharashtra Rent Control Act 1999